mhaugrud/msumcspy/_sources/ClassesBasics/Glossary.rst

         Every class has a "factory", called by the same name as the class, for making new instances.
 If the class has an *initializer method*, this method is used to get the attributes (i.e. the state) of the new object properly set up.

+    information hiding
+        Private attributes cannot be accessed outside of the class definition.
+They can only be manipulated through the class methods.

     initializer method
         A special method in Python (called ``__init__``)